Charliemowood/atom-guide/README.md

 **Note:**
 > Your system may vary.
 The example systems used in this guide are MacOS Sierra 10.12.1 and Fedora 25.
-MacOS has some peculiarities but Fedora should be quite representative of other systems.
-Be aware that you might need to modify some of these instructions based on characteristics of your system.
+MacOS has some unique features but Fedora should be quite representative of other operating systems.
+Be aware that you might need to modify some of these instructions based on characteristics of your own system.
 If you do get stuck try a simple search on the internet, for instance: *how to open Terminal on x*, where x is the system you are using.

 ## Prerequisites